ckolluru/3D-MUSE-acquire/README.md

 For simply running the software, Visual Studio code is not required.
 But, see instructions below if you want a development environment setup.

-*Tested only on Windows 10 for now*
+*Tested only on Windows 10 and Windows 11 for now*

 Development environment setup
 ------------